ucb-eecs251b/sp22-labs/lab1/spec.md

 on-chip scratchpad memory.
 Go to the `chipyard/sims/vcs/` directory and run:

 ```
-# build the "scratchpad"
+cd sims/vcs
-make SUB_PROJECT=scratchpad
+make
-# run the BINARY on the simulator and log instructions to a file
-# output for this make command is located in the output/ directory
-make SUB_PROJECT=scratchpad BINARY=$RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-simple run-binary
+make BINARY=$RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-simple run-binary
 ```

 The first command will elaborate the design and create the Verilog.
 This is done by converting the Chisel code, embedded in Scala, into a FIRRTL intermediate representation which is then run through the FIRRTL compiler to generate Verilog.
 Next it will run VCS to build a simulator out of the generated Verilog that can run RISC-V binaries.
 The second command will run the test specified by BINARY and output results in the `output/` directory.
 You can look at the suite of different tests in the directories specified in the command we ran.
+The default target uses the scala class RocketConfig to define the parameters of the generator.
+To get a list of all common make variables and targets for simulation run `make help`.

-***Q: In your lab report, include a screenshot of the last 10 lines of the output of the assembly test you ran.
-It should include the *** PASSED *** flag.
-You may stop the simulations part way through if you don't want to run all of the assembly tests.***
+***Q1: In your lab report, include a screenshot of the last 10 lines of the `.out` file generated by the assembly test you ran.
+It should include the *** PASSED *** flag.***

 ### Firesim